 Even though this won’t really matter if DPI is actually being used, it’s always worth a try.
 If you can, try using OpenVPN over TCP Port 443.
 Since this is the same port used for HTTPS, many firewalls will let the traffic through.
 Should TCP 443 not work, or if you need TCP 443 for something else on your server, try UDP port 53.
 UDP 53 is used for DNS queries, and I found out that it actually gets around a lot of firewalls.
 Sometimes, you can even use a VPN on UDP 53 without logging in to WiFi(you have to be connected, but not log in through the web portal).
 9/10 times, changing the port will let you through the firewall.
 Should all else fail, time to move on to SSH tunnel magic.

 Many firewalls simply block ports, hostnames, and/or IP addresses.
-However, DPI, or Deep Packet Inspection, can be used to determine the actual type of packet being sent and/or received(i.e. HTTPS, OpenVPN, SSH, etc.).
-This is often used to restrict access to certain services, often VPN’s, essentially making it harder to bypass the firewall.
+However, DPI, or Deep Packet Inspection, can be used to determine the actual type of packet being sent and/or received(e.g. HTTPS, OpenVPN, SSH, etc.).
+This is often used to restrict access to certain services, often VPN’s, essentially making it near impossible to bypass the firewall.
 Luckily for you, SSH tunnels exist!
 The easiest work-around is to send all OpenVPN traffic through a SSH tunnel, which will add another layer of encryption over OpenVPN.
-This makes it near impossible to figure out that the packets are actually OpenVPN.
+This makes it near impossible to figure out that the packets are actually OpenVPN packets, and not just SSH.
 Even if this does not work, there are other options that are beyond the scope of this post, such as SSL encapsulation.

 Creating the SSH tunnel